 What is cold-induced vasodilation?

 Understanding CIVD is essential for anyone interested in health, wellness, and any type of cold therapy.
-Read on for more!
+By knowing how CIVD works, you’ll also be able to understand what happens to you when you take an ice bath.
+Keep on reading to find out more!

 Blood vessel dilation